saritmaitra/Generative-AI-Survey/README.md

 The findings of this project will be published in, for instance, reports, academic articles and presentations.

 ### What if something goes wrong?
 If you wish to raise a concern, you should inform one of the researchers in this study in the first instance, see below for contact details.
-If you they feel your concern has not been handled to your satisfaction, you can contact the Chair of the AU Research Ethics Committee, prakash.in@alliance.edu.in.
+If you feel your concern has not been handled to your satisfaction, you can contact the Chair of the AU Research Ethics Committee, prakash.in@alliance.edu.in.

 ### Contacts for further information
 For more information contact Professor sarit.maitra@alliance.edu.in.